zender651/yourshop/README.md

 # YouShop eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> eCommerce platform built with the MERN stack.